rsta2/circle-docs/docs/basic-system-services/firmware-access.rst

 	This `Mailbox property interface <https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface>`_ wiki article does not describe all supported functions.
 Information on more functions can only be retrieved from the Linux source code.

+	The firmware of the Raspberry Pi 5 supports only a small subset of the functions, which are described in this wiki article.

 CBcmPropertyTags
 ^^^^^^^^^^^^^^^^